michelp3/ReporterEarthquakes/README.md

 Quick and very easy to use, ReporterEarthQuakes is a app optimized for iPhone.
 Concise and informative, this app is purpose-built and does its job very well.
-Lists, maps, searchs, data are delivered in real-time to your phone Animations will allow you to use ReporterEarthquakes in a good mood
+Lists, maps, searchs, data are delivered in real-time to your phone.
+Animations will allow you to use ReporterEarthquakes in a good mood

 FEATURES